 Golden Globes 2026: Which films got nominations, and who was snubbed?

-Hamnet, Sinners and One Battle After Another seen as top contenders, alongside films from Norway, France and South Korea.
+Hamnet, Sinners and One Battle After Another are seen as top contenders, alongside films from Norway, France and South Korea.

 The Hollywood award season in the United States is hitting high gear, with nominations unveiled for one of the biggest contests of 2026: the 83rd annual Golden Globes.